 There are upsides and downsides to lowering your mortgage payments.

-On the plus side, lowering your mortgage means you likely have more money to apply elsewhere.
+On the plus side, learning how to lower your monthly mortgage payment means you could have more money to apply elsewhere.
 You might apply the freed-up funds to:

 • Pay down other debt